raybuhr/teacherprints/gettingStartedAWS.md

 A little bit about vim for reference [here](https://irian.to/blogs/introduction-to-vim-modes/).

-You'll need to make sure that your .pem file isn't publicly viewable for SSH to work.
-So next execute
+For SSH to use your .pem file we'll need to make sure that it not only isn't _publicly_ viewable, even your own user can only read it (but not write or execute).
+So next execute the command

 ```bash
 $ chmod 400 .secrets/teacherprints-ec2.pem